 This course provides students with opportunities to expand expressive and receptive use of ASL, including a variety of special topics at an advanced level.
 Special emphasis is on increasing spatial use, ASL fluency and nonmanual behaviors.
 Students are given opportunities to increase expressive and receptive skills through activities and class discussions, including a variety of special topics at an advanced level.
 Special emphasis is on understanding the importance of spatialization, nonmanual grammar and morphology, and discourse features of ASL such as register and academic language use.
-Prerequisites: Sign Language Proficiency Interview Rating of Intermediate Plus, ASL 1141, 1142, 2241, 2242.
+Prerequisite: ASL 2241

-ASL 2252 American Sign Language Fingerspelling (3)
+ASL 2252 Fingerspelling (3)

 This course is taught using American Sign Language.
 The course will introduce the students to the American manual alphabet of fingerspelling and its use within American Sign Language.
 The students will be given opportunities to demonstrate increased ability to accurately produce and comprehend ASL number systems and fingerspelling uses.
 Extensive drills and practice in both receptive and expressive use will be implemented.
-Prerequisites: Sign Language Proficiency Interview Rating of Intermediate Plus, ASL 1141, 1142, 2241, 2242.
+Prerequisite: ASL 2241